ObaidQatan/liquid-glass-component-library/README.md

 ## 🙏 Credits

-- The **Liquid Glass** experiment is inspired by [kube.io — Liquid Glass with CSS and SVG](https://kube.io/blog/liquid-glass-css-svg/).
-Their research made the browser-side refractive-glass exploration possible.
+The **Liquid Glass** experiment is inspired by [kube.io — Liquid Glass with CSS and SVG](https://kube.io/blog/liquid-glass-css-svg/).

 This repo is a personal starting point.
-Hopefully it can help lead to a better, more stable, and more optimized glass UI library from trusted sources like **shadcn/ui**, **Ionic**, and others in the future.
+Hopefully it can help lead to a better, more stable, and more optimized glass UI library from trusted sources like **Shadcn UI**, **Ionic**, and others in the future.

 ## 📄 License